Fakemon Generator

 How many unique Fakemon names can the generator create?+

 The generator uses 144 type-specific prefixes (8 per type × 18 types) combined with 30 universal suffixes, creating over 4,300 unique name combinations.
-Names are type-themed — Fire types get 'Blaze', 'Pyro', 'Ember' prefixes while Water types get 'Aqua', 'Hydro', 'Tide'.
+Names are type-themed to match the creature's primary element.

 What do the power tiers mean for stat generation?+

-Basic tier generates Fakemon with 280-380 BST (similar to unevolved Pokémon like Pikachu).
-Standard tier uses 400-560 BST (most fully-evolved Pokémon).
-Legendary tier uses 580-720 BST (matching legendaries and pseudo-legendaries like Garchomp).
+Basic tier generates Fakemon with 280-380 BST (similar to unevolved Pokémon).
+Standard tier uses 400-560 BST (most fully-evolved species).
+Legendary tier uses 580-720 BST (matching legendaries and pseudo-legendaries).

 How does the evolution chain feature work?+

 When enabled, the generator creates three Fakemon sharing the primary type at increasing power levels: Stage 1 (Basic tier), Stage 2 (Standard tier), and Stage 3 (Legendary tier).
-You can click each stage to view and compare stats, moves, and abilities.
+Click each stage to compare stats and moves.

 Are the generated movesets competitively balanced?+

-Can I use generated Fakemon for ROM hacks or fan games?+
+Can I use generated Fakemon for fan games or ROM hacks?+

 Absolutely.
-The copy function exports complete stat blocks (BST, individual stats, moves, abilities, lore) in a text format.
-This data is directly usable in ROM hacking tools and Pokémon tabletop RPG systems like PTU and PTA.
+The copy function exports complete stat blocks including BST, individual stats, moves, abilities, and lore in a text format that's directly usable in fan game development tools.